paul-m/s3fs/README.txt

 * The "right location" is implementation-dependent.
 Normally, placing these lines at the bottom of your httpd.conf file should be sufficient.
-However, if your site is configured to use SSL, you'll need to put these lines in the VirtuaHost settings for both your normal and SSL sites.
+However, if your site is configured to use SSL, you'll need to put these lines in the VirtualHost settings for both your normal and SSL sites.

 For nginx, add this to your server config: